 In November 2016, the FASB issued a new accounting standard update on the disclosure of restricted cash on the statement of cash flows.
 The new guidance requires the statement of cash flows explain the changes during a reporting period of the totals for cash, cash equivalents, restricted cash, and restricted cash equivalents.
 Additionally, amounts for restricted cash and restricted cash equivalents are to be included with cash and cash equivalents if the cash flow statement includes a reconciliation of the total cash balances for a reporting period.
-The guidance becomes effective for fiscal years beginning after December 15, 2017, and interim periods within those years, with early application permitted.
-The adoption of this standard is not expected to have a material impact on the Company's condensed consolidated financial statements.
+The Company adopted the new standard effective July 1, 2018.
+The adoption of this standard did not have a material impact on the Company's condensed consolidated financial statements.